elsms/Closed-Vehicle-Routing-Problem/README.md

 We found several solutions.

-$Heuristic approach$: We first used the Nearest Neighbour method, adopting a constructive approach with `PATH_CHEAPEST_ARC` to generate an initial solution.
+**Heuristic approach**: We first used the Nearest Neighbour method, adopting a constructive approach with `PATH_CHEAPEST_ARC` to generate an initial solution.
 We then improved it using the `GUIDED_LOCAL_SEARCH` metaheuristic.
-$Metaheuristic strategies$: We further enhanced the initial solution using various built-in metaheuristics available in OR-Tools, including `TABU_SEARCH`, `SIMULATED_ANNEALING`, `AUTOMATIC`, and `GREEDY_DESCENT`.
+**Metaheuristic strategies**: We further enhanced the initial solution using various built-in metaheuristics available in OR-Tools, including `TABU_SEARCH`, `SIMULATED_ANNEALING`, `AUTOMATIC`, and `GREEDY_DESCENT`.
-$Cluster-first, Route-second model$: Finally, we implemented a clustering strategy by grouping customers based on geographical proximity.
+**Cluster-first, Route-second model**: Finally, we implemented a clustering strategy by grouping customers based on geographical proximity.
 We then applied the Nearest Neighbour method again using OR-Tools.
 We repeated this approach by clustering based on demand as well.